Krzysztof Stanowski (civic leader)

-Krzysztof Stanowski (born April 12, 1959 in Lublin) is a Polish civic leader and educator.
+Krzysztof Stanowski (born April 12, 1959, in Lublin) is a Polish civic leader and educator.
 Member and one of the leaders of underground Solidarity in Lublin region after governmental crackdown on Solidarity after the martial law in Poland.
 For his activity he was arrested, spent time in jail and was released under a general amnesty in 1985.
-Co-funder and first Chief Scout of Scouting Association of the Republic (Poland).
+Co-funder and first Chief Scout of Scouting Association of the Republic.
 Undersecretary of State at the Polish Ministry of National Education and Polish Foreign Ministry (2007-2011).

 Biography

 Krzysztof Piotr Stanowski was born in Lublin, Poland.
 When still a secondary school he was scoutmaster of troop of disabled boys.
 In 1983, he graduated from the Catholic University of Lublin in the field of history.